 And in terms of people who rely on RTA to get to healthcare appointments, the numbers are equally important.

 "The study found that daily more than 3,000 Greater Clevelanders are dependent on RTA to access health care.
-Without RTA, appointments would be cancelled or missed, resulting in a direct loss to the local healthcare industry of $103 million and an immeasurable impact to the health and well-being of those needing care," Caver said.
+Without RTA, appointments would be canceled or missed, resulting in a direct loss to the local healthcare industry of $103 million and an immeasurable impact to the health and well-being of those needing care," Caver said.

 "These findings demonstrate that public transit is critical to the economic success of our region and State and to the well being of people who live and work here," Caver said.